The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Chemistry in Protplanetary disks

 Since temperature increases radially inwards in disks, the molecular D/H ratio is expected to decrease inwards, which is confirmed by the spatially resolved observations of DCN, DCO$^+$ and N$_2$D$^+$ \citep{cataldi21,Oberg21_TWHya}.
+The observed peak D/H ratios and their radial positions are summarized in Table \ref{tab:DtoH} (see also Figure \ref{fig:radial_dist}).
 The radial distribution of the molecular D/H ratio could also probe the deuteration pathways of each molecular species.
-The decline of D/H ratio towards the warm central region is expected to be less steep if the molecule is formed mainly via hydrocarbons rather than H$_3^+$, since the endothermicity of reaction (\ref{CH2Dp}) is higher than that of (\ref{H2Dp}) \citep{Oberg2012}. \citet{cataldi21} derived the DCN/HCN ratio as a function of the excitation temperature of HCN, which indicates the significant contribution of reaction (\ref{CH2Dp}).
+The decline of D/H ratio towards the warm central region is expected to be less steep if the molecule is formed mainly via hydrocarbons rather than H$_3^+$, since the endothermicity of reaction (\ref{CH2Dp}) is higher than that of (\ref{H2Dp}) \citep{Oberg2012}. \citet{cataldi21} derived the DCN/HCN ratio as a function of the excitation temperature of HCN (i.e. proxy of gas temperature), which indicates the significant contribution of reaction (\ref{CH2Dp}).
 They also found that the DCN/HCN ratio becomes comparable to the value measured in Hale-Bopp, $(2.3\pm 0.4)\times 10^{-3}$ \citep{Meier1998,Crovisier2004}, in the regions of $\sim 30-40$ K.

 The $^{14}$N/$^{15}$N ratio of HCN, CN, NH$_2$ has been measured in comets.
 The ratio is lower than the elemental abundance in the local interstellar medium ($\sim 200-300$) \citep[e.g.][]{Ritchey2015} and the protosolar value (441) \citep{Marty2011}.
 For example, the average C$^{14}$N/C$^{15}$N ratio over 20 comets is $147.8\pm 5.7$ \citep{Manfroid2009}.
 The $^{15}$N enrichment could be due to exchange reactions and/or selective photodissociation of N$_2$.
 The former would be less effective than previously thought, since some key exchange reactions are found to have activation barriers \citep{Roueff2015}.
-In the latter mechanism, $^{14}$N$^{15}$N is photodissociated in deeper layers than the major isotope, producing excess $^{15}$N atoms, which are incorporated to other molecules such as CN \citep{Liang2007,Heays2014,Furuya2017}. \citet{Visser2018} calculated $^{14}$N/$^{15}$N fractionation in disk models to find that the fractionation is fully dominated by selective photodissociation of N$_2$ \citep[see also][]{Lee2021}.
+In the latter mechanism, $^{14}$N$^{15}$N is photodissociated in deeper layers of a disk or molecular cloud than the major isotope, producing excess $^{15}$N atoms, which are incorporated to other molecules such as CN \citep{Liang2007,Heays2014,Furuya2017}. \citet{Visser2018} calculated $^{14}$N/$^{15}$N fractionation in disk models to find that the fractionation is fully dominated by selective photodissociation of N$_2$ \citep[see also][]{Lee2021}.

 \citet{Guzman2017} observed H$^{13}$CN and HC$^{15}$N to find HCN/HC$^{15}$N ratio of 80-160 in five disks, which are roughly consistent with the values in comets.
 In the disk of TW Hya (Table \ref{tab:N_isotope}), \citet{Hily-Blant2019} found that the HCN/HC$^{15}$N ratio increases with radius, which is consistent with the fractionation due to selective photodissociation \citep[see also][]{Guzman2017}.
 The ratio of CN/C$^{15}$N, on the other hand, is $323\pm 30$ \citep{Hily-Blant2019}.
 The different $^{14}$N/$^{15}$N ratio in HCN and CN could be a natural outcome of the vertical gradient of molecular abundance; i.e. CN has its abundance peak in the upper layer than that of HCN \citep{Cazzoletti2018_CN, Teague_2020} (\S 3.1).